QUALIFY

 While facts and figures are essential, a well-told story can make your project stand out.
 Share personal stories of how your project will change lives or contribute to the region's development, making an emotional connection to the bank’s goals.

-Financing Development Outcomes
+Typical Development Outcomes

 -